-All images of color swatches in this web site are only approximations of the actual color of the oil paint.
-We have taken every care to match the color in these pictures on calibrated color monitors to the actual color.
-However, because of the wide variance in color monitors the results you get may vary.
+All images of color swatches on this website are only approximations of the actual color of the oil paint.
+We have carefully matched the color in these pictures on calibrated color monitors to the actual color.
+However, your results may vary because of the wide variance in color monitors.

 Color Swatch Note: The color swatch was created with a thick application (left side) of color and a tint (right side) made with equal parts of color and titanium white and applied on acrylic primed cotton canvas.

-Drawdown Note: The image of the "drawdown" contains a pre-mixed paint film of 6 mil (0.006 inch) thickness applied to a standard test card for the purposes of examining color consistency, opacity and other qualities.
-The drawdowns show the color full strength (mass tone), on the left, and mixed in a 1:2 ratio with titanium white on the right.
-The bottom area of the drawdowns are scraped to show undertones.
+Drawdown Note: The image of the "drawdown" contains a pre-mixed paint film of 6 mils (0.006 inches) thickness applied to a standard test card to examine color consistency, opacity, and other qualities.
+The drawdowns show the full-color strength (mass tone) on the left and mixed in a 1:2 ratio with titanium white on the right.
+The bottom area of the drawdowns is scraped to show undertones.